In the past few weeks, I’ve had several people ask me: “So, exactly what is shamanic astrology?”

 Want to learn other ways the Planets speak to us?

-Learn more about our Shamanic Astrology Training and sign up to be notified when registration for the class is open.
+Learn more about our Shamanic Astrology Training today.